-The results of such surveys have shown a demand for work life balance, care and employee appreciation and recognition, which the Group has addressed by increasing Maternity and Adoption leave to a hundred days, Paternity leave to five days respectively, and introducing an additional seven days of Sick leave and to improve retention among working parents and to boost employee morale.
+The results of such surveys have shown a demand for work life balance, care and employee appreciation and recognition, which the Group has addressed by providing equal Maternity and Paternity leave of hundred days and introducing an additional seven days of Sick leave and Adoption leave to improve retention among working parents and to boost employee morale.
 Parental cover was introduced within the scope of the current insurance schemes to enhance the insurance facilities of the Group, and awareness programs and trainings were carried out to all people managers to increase the use of the recognition and appreciation functionalities available on HRIS, such as badges, continuous feedback and peer feedback.